Medically reviewed by Drugs.com. Last updated on Oct 12, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check the progress of you or your child at regular visits, to make sure that budesonide and formoterol is working properly and to check for any unwanted effects that may be caused by budesonide and formoterol.
+It is very important that your doctor check the progress of you or your child at regular visits to make sure that budesonide and formoterol is working properly and to check for any unwanted effects.
 You may need to have your eyes checked at regular visits.
 Be sure to keep all appointments.

-Although budesonide and formoterol decreases the number of asthma episodes, it may increase the chances of a severe asthma episode when they do occur.
-Talk to your doctor about any questions or concerns that you have.
+Although budesonide and formoterol decreases the number of asthma episodes, it may increase the chances of a severe asthma attack when they do occur.
+Be sure to read about these risks in the patient information leaflet and talk to your doctor about any questions or concerns that you have.

 Talk to your doctor or get medical care right away if: